os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics_v1/documentation/macroeconomics_v1_discipline.markdown

 ### Capital
 The capital equation is:
 $$K_t = I_t + (1- \delta )K_{t-1}$$
 with $I_t$ the investment in trillions dollars, and $\delta$ the depreciation rate.
 Each period the capital stock increases with new investment and decreases with depreciation of past period capital.
+The capital is divided into two types: energy capital and non energy capital.
+Energy capital is the capital dedicated to energy production.
+The remaining capital stock is then the non-energy capital.
+The equation above is applied to both energy and non energy capital, the total capital stock being the sum.
+We apply to non energy capital the depreciation rate in input ($depreciation\_rate$) of this model.
+For energy capital the depreciation rate depends on the technology, the energy capital is therefore computed in each energy technology model and is an input of the macroeconomics model.

 ### Investment
 Investment is defined using the inputs $share\_energy\_investment$ and $share\_non\_energy\_investment$.